mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 ## Creating a new PowerShell Script

-There is an empty PowerShell file template available from the New File dialog.
+To create a new PowerShell script there is an empty PowerShell file template available from the New File dialog.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellFileTemplateInNewFileDialog.png 'PowerShell script file template in New File dialog' 'PowerShell script file template in New File dialog' %}

-After creating a new PowerShell file it must be saved before it can be run.
+After creating a new PowerShell file it must be saved before it can be run or debugged.

 ## Debugging